Methodology

 Privacy and responsible publication

-- Records avoid doxxing, avoid reproducing harmful content unnecessarily, and use victim-centered language
+- Records avoid reproducing harmful content unnecessarily and use victim-centered language

 - For security-sensitive cases, CAIM follows coordinated disclosure norms: it prioritizes mitigation and safety, publishes high-level learning and defensive guidance, and withholds enabling details until risk is reduced